kablondino/project_euler/README.md

 This repository contains the source code to the [Project Euler](https://projecteuler.net/ "Project Euler") problems in various languages.
-Currently, it includes C, Python, Go, and Fortran 95.
+Currently, it includes C, Python, Go, Fortran 95, and Matlab/Octave.
+All of the solutions will be attempted without use of proprietary functions, *i.e.* no built-in Matlab functions that aren't in Octave.